existenzial/File-Parser-UniqueContents/README.md

 # File Parser - IE6+ Compatible
 ![Small - Medium - Large Responsive Design](img/design.png)

-For UX developers looking to experiment with the File API, parsing a TXT file and getting an array returned of that file's unique string contents and their number of occurrence
+For UX developers looking to experiment with the File API, parsing a TXT file and getting an array returned of that file's unique string contents in descending order and weighted by highest number of occurrence

 Quick Links: